 Brown Summer High School (BSHS) is an academic enrichment program offered by the Education Department that provides motivated local students with the opportunity to pursue study in areas that interest them most.
 Courses are offered in English, Mathematics, Science and Social Studies.

-• Registration/Application Deadline: BSHS will enroll students on a first-come, first-serve basis (with priority given to partner schools and districts) until full or until the first day of class, whichever comes first.
+- Timeline: BSHS will enroll students on a first-come, first-serve basis (with priority given to partner schools and districts) until full or until the first day of class, whichever comes first.

 HealthCORE